ahmedhassan135/Blast-Algorithm/README.md

 # Blast-Algorithm

-Both part one and part two are written in the main.cpp
+BLAST is an algorithm and program for comparing primary biological sequence information, such as the amino-acid sequences of proteins or the nucleotides of DNA and/or RNA sequences.

-For the first part, the construction of k-mers a file "fastadb.txt" needs to be provided.
+For the first part, the construction of k-mers a file "fastadb.txt" needs to be provided (Example provided).
 The resulting k-mers will be stored in a file "db.txt".
 The variable k is initialized to '5' but it may be changed in the code according to the needs.

 For the second part, a file "query.txt" needs to be provided.
 This file will contain the list of query sequences.